TaxFoundation/international-tax-competitiveness-index/README.md

 # International Tax Competitiveness Index
-The Tax Foundation’s [_International Tax Competitiveness Index_](https://taxfoundation.org/publications/international-tax-competitiveness-index/) (_ITCI_) measures the degree to which the 36 OECD countries’ tax systems promote competitiveness through low tax burdens on business investment and neutrality through a well-structured tax code.
-The _ITCI_ considers 41 variables across five categories: Corporate Taxes, Individual Taxes, Consumption Taxes, Property Taxes, and International Tax Rules.
+The Tax Foundation’s [_International Tax Competitiveness Index_](https://taxfoundation.org/publications/international-tax-competitiveness-index/) (_ITCI_) measures the degree to which the 37 OECD countries’ tax systems promote competitiveness through low tax burdens on business investment and neutrality through a well-structured tax code.
+The _ITCI_ considers 42 variables across five categories: Corporate Taxes, Individual Taxes, Consumption Taxes, Property Taxes, and Cross-Border Tax Rules.

 The _ITCI_ attempts to display not only which countries provide the best tax environment for investment but also the best tax environment to start and grow a business.